Vine Copula based portfolio level conditional risk measure forecasting: Conditional portfolio risk measures forecasting

 It is reasonable to pick these parameters such that $(T-\Gamma) \bmod \gamma \equiv 0$ and $\gamma \bmod \kappa \equiv 0$ will have to hold.
 An illustration of the parameters and the rolling of the respective windows of the rolling window approach is given in Figure \ref{fig:rm_estimate_rollparams}.

 Thus the resulting one step ahead conditional risk measure forecasting allows to analyze its robustness with respect to states of the overall or some specific market represented by $I$.
 These states are controlled via the $\alpha^I$ level.
 This might be applied to {stress testing} situations were we for example would like to assess the effect of a really bad performing market index $I$ or asset on the risk estimates.
 This corresponds in this setting to estimating conditional risk measures with a small $\alpha^I$ level.
 It might also be a more conservative risk measure for small $\alpha^I$ levels in the case of a generally positive dependence of the portfolio with the market index $I$.
 We will call this conditional strategy the {quantile based} one.
-In \cite{SommerThesis} we have also explored other strategies but this was the most promising one.
+In Section 7.2 of \cite{SommerThesis} we have also explored other strategies but this was the most promising one.
+At this point it should be further noted that the presented methodology is not restricted to a certain dimension of the portfolio and as vine copulas have a proven track record of capturing high dimensional dependencies this approach can be applied to high dimensional data. \cite{SommerThesis} elaborates on page 72 that testing was performed up to a maximum number of dimensions of 30 but just with the focus on accessing the scaling of the implementation towards higher dimensions.

 \FloatBarrier